katholiek-onderwijs-vlaanderen/sri2postgres/README.md

     config.dbTable = "shema.table";
     ...

+##### About the table

+sri2postgres assumes that the schema.table you set in config follows this structure:

+    CREATE TABLE table (key uuid unique,value jsonb);

-It is very important to understand that "limit" parameter determines the "n" number for INSERT statements of each TRANSACTION.
+It is also very important to understand that "limit" parameter determines the "n" number for INSERT statements of each TRANSACTION.
 If just one INSERT query cannot be done, the whole TRANSACTION (in this 500 resources) will not be saved.
 Once a TRANSACTION is finish the method will ask for the following page to the api ( in this case by asking http://api.mine.org/customers?limit=500&offset=500) until there are no more resource to save.
 Finally it tells you: